angularity/karma-angularity-solution/readme.md

 * run unit tests using `npm run test`

-* run unit tests using `npm run watch-test`

 * run with the TeamCity reporter using `npm run ci`

 ### Options

 * `port:int` Optional port (that overrides `angularity.json`)

-* `watch:boolean` Re-run tests when there is a new build

 * `reporter:string` Optional reporter name (defaults to `"spec"`)